NeonGeckoCom/neon-image-recipe/README.md

 add new features or make them compatible with updates Python modules.
 These files are intended to be referenced by updater scripts and should not be used during image creation.

+## Automatically applying patches
+`automation/apply_patches.sh` will determine which patches are not yet applied and apply them.
+This can be used with update services to ensure an image built with this repository is updated to include any added build steps

 # Deprecated Scripts